Technology

 The PTO hull is split in two halves, being pushed together by the surrounding water pressure close to the seabed.
 This way half of the PTO control force is provided “for free”, reducing cost and improving overall efficiency.

-Predictive optimal control of the PTO force to maximize power output in every individual wave.
+Model Predictive Control (MPC) of the PTO force to maximize power output in every individual wave.

-Depending on wave resource, the annual energy production is increased 25-50% compared with sea state tuned (non-predictive) optimal control.
+Depending on wave resource, the annual energy production is increased 25-50% compared with sea state tuned (non-predictive) reactive control.

-Buoy as a honeycomb structure with thin walls made of high-performance concrete and EPS cores.
-Compared to steel:
+Buoy made as a honeycomb structure consisting of thin walls of high-performance concrete and EPS cores

 A wave farm consists of multiple InfinityWEC´s arranged in star shaped 6 MW clusters á 12 WEC units.
 This topology is area efficient, provides good access to all WEC´s for service vessels, and the total length of the power cables are relatively short.
 In the wave farm below, three cable hubs are connected on a string cable to a central substation for the wave farm, where power is transformed to higher voltage and exported.
 A total of 21 clusters arranged in seven strings provides a total power rating of 126 MW, with an electrical infrastructure very similar to an offshore wind farm.